Social Determinants of Oral Health Behaviors in Iranian Pregnant Women: A Cross-sectional Study

 Background & aim: Performing oral health behaviors during pregnancy is crucial for maternal and fetal health, affecting both short-term and long-term health outcomes.
 In Iran, like many other countries, behavioral and social factors influence the oral health of pregnant women.
 This study investigated social determinants related to oral health behaviors in Iranian pregnant women.

-Methods: This cross-sectional study was conducted over the two months from December 2022 to January 2023 in Mashhad, Iran.300 pregnant women were selected through a multi-stage cluster random sampling method. on two key social determinant variables— access to educational services and support from family and friends—were collected using a researcher-developed questionnaire that demonstrated acceptable validity and reliability.
+Methods: This cross-sectional study was conducted on 300 pregnant women who were selected through a multi-stage cluster random sampling over the two months from December 2022 to January 2023 in Mashhad, Iran.
+Data on two key social determinants— access to educational services and support from family and friends—were collected using a researcher-developed questionnaire with acceptable validity and reliability.
 Statistical analyses were performed using the Mann–Whitney test, Kruskal–Wallis test, Spearman correlation, and univariate regression model in SPSS version 22.

 Conclusion: This study underscored the significance of social determinants in influencing oral health behaviors among pregnant women.
 These insights can aid healthcare providers in delivering tailored services during pregnancy.